Patient education: Care during pregnancy for women with type 1 or 2 diabetes mellitus (Beyond the Basics)

-A woman and her obstetrician may decide to schedule the date of her delivery (either an induction of labor or cesarean delivery), especially if there are risk factors, such as increased blood glucose levels, nephropathy, worsening retinopathy, high blood pressure or preeclampsia, or if the baby is smaller or larger than normal.
-If delivery before the due date is planned, an amniocentesis may be recommended to determine if the baby’s lungs are ready for breathing.
-(See "Patient information: Amniocentesis (Beyond the Basics)".)
+A woman and her obstetrician may decide to schedule the date of her delivery (either an induction of labor or cesarean delivery), especially if there are risk factors for an adverse maternal or fetal outcome, such as increased blood glucose levels, nephropathy, worsening retinopathy, high blood pressure, or preeclampsia, or if the baby is smaller or larger than normal.

 If the fetus appears to be very large (based upon ultrasound measurements), a woman and her obstetrician may consider cesarean delivery to avoid possible trauma from shoulder dystocia.
-The American College of Obstetricians and Gynecologists suggests that a woman and her physician consider a planned cesarean delivery if the baby's estimated weight (by ultrasound measurement) is greater than 4500 grams (9 lbs, 14 oz).
-(See "Patient information: C-section (cesarean delivery) (Beyond the Basics)".)
+The American Congress of Obstetricians and Gynecologists (ACOG) suggests that a woman and her physician consider a planned cesarean delivery if the baby's estimated weight (by ultrasound measurement) is greater than 4500 grams (9 lbs, 14 oz).
+(See "Patient education: C-section (cesarean delivery) (Beyond the Basics)".)

-The risk of stillbirth for pregnant women with well-controlled diabetes is very low, and is about the same as in women without diabetes (less than 1 percent).
-The mortality (death) rate in infants of diabetic women is slightly higher than in nondiabetics (2 versus 1 percent).
+The risk of stillbirth for pregnant women with well-controlled diabetes is very low and is about the same as in women without diabetes (less than 1 percent).
+The mortality (death) rate in infants of diabetic women is slightly higher than in women without diabetes (2 versus 1 percent).
 This is mostly due to a higher rate of serious birth defects in infants of diabetic mothers.

 Newborn issues — The infant of the diabetic mother is at risk for several problems in the newborn period, such as low blood glucose levels, jaundice, breathing problems, excessive red blood cells (polycythemia), low calcium level, and heart problems.
 These problems are more common when the mother's blood glucose levels have been high throughout the pregnancy.
 Most of these problems resolve within a few hours or days after delivery.
 Infants of diabetic mothers are often evaluated in a special care nursery to monitor for these potential problems.

 Will my child develop diabetes? — The children of parents with diabetes are at increased risk of developing the same type of diabetes.
-According to the American Diabetes Association:
+According to the American Diabetes Association (ADA):

 AFTER DELIVERY CARE

 Postpartum (after delivery) care of a woman with diabetes is similar to that of women without diabetes.
-However, it is important to pay close attention to blood glucose levels because insulin requirements change significantly in the first few days after delivery; some women require little or no insulin.
+However, it is important to pay close attention to blood glucose levels because insulin requirements can fall rapidly in the first few days after delivery; some women require little or no insulin.
 Insulin requirements usually return to near-prepregnancy levels within 48 hours.

 Breastfeeding — In all women (with and without diabetes), breastfeeding is strongly encouraged because it benefits both the infant and the mother.
 Insulin requirements may be lower while breastfeeding, and frequent blood glucose monitoring is important to prevent severe hypoglycemia.
-(See "Patient information: Deciding to breastfeed (Beyond the Basics)" and "Patient information: Breastfeeding guide (Beyond the Basics)".)
+(See "Patient education: Deciding to breastfeed (Beyond the Basics)" and "Patient education: Breastfeeding guide (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION